 That, of course, is question number one.
 If you haven’t started looking, the choices are truly overwhelming.
 Here are the different categories of RVs to get you thinking.

 - Class A are those big buses you see, usually towing a smaller vehicle behind them.
 They can be as luxurious as a Gulfstream private jet, and their price reflects it.
 Expect to be well into six figures.
+Thinking of going full time?
+In this article, we list 8 excellent Class A Motorhomes, perfect for full time living.

 - Class B are the vans, some of which are oversized with slideouts.
 They are more affordable, you have to really option them out to hit six figures.